 - 1 medium head of cabbage (about 2 pounds)

-- chicken broth (or as needed, unsalted or low sodium)
+- 1/2 cup chicken broth (or as needed, unsalted or low sodium)

 - To chop a head of cabbage, set it on its core on a cutting board; slice it into quarters.
 Remove the core and then slice it into 1/2-inch strips.
 Chop the strips, if desired.
 A medium head of cabbage weighs roughly 2 pounds and will give you approximately 8 to 10 cups coarsely chopped or shredded.

-- Vegetarian Version - Replace the bacon with vegetarian bacon or omit the bacon and saute the onion in vegetable oil.
+- For a vegetarian version, replace the bacon with vegetarian bacon or omit the bacon and saute the onion in vegetable oil.
 Use vegetable broth or water instead of chicken broth.

 - For a lighter version, use less bacon or replace it with turkey bacon.